Zugspitze through the Reintal valley

 The way of the first climbers - in 2 days on the Zugspitze.

-The first ascent of the Zugspitze was achieved on August 27, 1820 by Lieutenant Josef Naus with his mountain guide Johann Georg Tauschl and Naus' messmate and officer's apprentice Maier.
+The first ascent of the Zugspitze was made on August 27, 1820 by Lieutenant Josef Naus with his mountain guide Johann Georg Tauschl and Naus' messmate and officer's boy Maier.

-This climb is the easiest (but relatively long) way to the Zugspitze.
-It cleverly uses the "weak points" of the mountain and approaches the summit in a wide arc first from the north, then from the east, to finally reach the summit after a dreamlike hike from the south, over steep scree and rocks.
+This ascent is the easiest (but relatively long) route to the highest peak in Germany.
+It makes clever use of the mountain's "weak points" and approaches the summit in a wide arc, first from the north, then from the east, before finally reaching the summit after a fantastic hike from the south over steep scree and rocks.

 Stories about the Zugspitze and the 10 best climbs you can find on vivalpin.blog